MAGAZINES

 |

-eaten by a dragon, or
+of being eaten by a

-killing it,
+dragon, or killing it,

-not only heals a dragon
+not only heals a baby

-wounded wing, she discovers
+wounded wing, she makes a

 The story continues in